SanitaB17/interior-design/README.md

 ### Features to be Implemented

-- The third section of the Home Page presents images in the form of an infinite autoplay slider.
+- An infinite autoplay slider will be added to the Home Page.
 - Lightbox functionality will be added to the Gallery Page.

 \